MicrosoftDocs/cpp-docs/docs/standard-library/binary-negate-class.md

 ---
 # binary_negate Class

 A template class providing a member function that negates the return value of a specified binary function.
+Deprecated in C++17.

 ## Syntax